Jeff Brown has a new technology investing newsletter called The Near Future Report.

 That's what this review will answer.

-Below you'll find everything you need to know about this newsletter including background information, price to join, overview of what you get and more.
+Below, you'll find everything you need to know about this newsletter, including background information, the price to join, an overview of what you get, and more.

 You'll know if The Near Future Report is right for you or not.